 When the economy is flourishing, goods and commodity prices tend to increase.
 An investor investing in commodities might be able to take profit of their price increase that will offset partially or completely the increase in inflation.
 Moreover, commodities tend to have a negative correlation to traditional asset classes (fixed income, equities), meaning that when one asset class has a low value, the other will tend to have a high value, increasing the diversification of the portfolio.
-Therefore investors may want to invest in commodities as a way of hedging their portfolio against inflation or as a way of lowering the risk in the portfolio by adding commodities are a risky asset class and frequently may not exhibit these characteristics due to a number of factors.
+Therefore investors may want to invest in commodities as a way of hedging their portfolio against inflation or as a way of lowering the risk in the portfolio by adding commodities as an asset class for diversification.
+However, commodities are a risky asset class and frequently may not exhibit these characteristics due to a number of factors.
 Some of the risks of investing in commodities are highlighted below.